YourWisemaker/herta/README.md

 An advanced mathematics framework for Node.js providing powerful tools for mathematical computation, symbolic mathematics, and scientific computing.
 Designed specifically for scientists, researchers, and advanced mathematical applications.

-## New in Version 1.1.0

-### Enhanced Folder Structure
+## Framework Architecture

-Herta.js is now organized in a more intuitive folder structure for better code organization and easier navigation:
+Herta.js is organized in a modular, intuitive folder structure for better organization and easier navigation:

 ```
 /src